Spatchcock Chicken Pellet Grill: Juicy & Crispy Perfection

 Substitution Options

-• Swap olive oil for melted butter if you want richer flavor.
+• Swap olive oil with melted butter for extra richness.

 Preparation Section

-Set your pellet grill to 325°F. If you’re using a Traeger, Pit Boss, or Green Mountain Grill, load it up with your favorite wood pellets—I love cherry or applewood for chicken.
-While the grill heats up, place the lemon halves and rosemary sprigs inside the cavity of the chicken.
-This not only adds flavor but also keeps the chicken moist during cooking.
-Once the grill reaches temperature, brush the grates lightly with oil to prevent sticking.
+Set your pellet grill to 325°F. Whether you’re using a Traeger, Pit Boss, or Green Mountain grill, this temperature is ideal for achieving juicy meat and crispy skin.
+While the grill heats up, place the halved lemon and rosemary sprigs inside the cavity of the chicken.
+This adds a burst of citrusy fragrance as it cooks.

 Timing